-The toxicity testing on each organism must include a series of five test dilutions (100%, 75%, 50%, 25%, and 12.5%) and a control (Table 19.3).
+The toxicity testing on each organism must include a series of five test dilutions (100%, 75%, 50%, 25%, and 12.5%) and a control (Table 19.1.2).

-Table 19.3: Analytical Methods (Toxicity)
+Table 19.1.2: Analytical Methods (Toxicity)

-Analyte Group Parameter Method Units Conditions End Points Whole Fathead Minnow, Pimephales promelas, Larval Survival and Growth Test EPA 1000.0 (EPA, 2002a) TUc Moderately Hard Synthetic Fresh Water (MHSF) IC25 Growth Effluent Toxicity Daphnid, Ceriodaphnia dubia, Survival and Reproduction Test EPA 1002.0 (EPA, 2002a) TUc five test dilutions (100%, 75%, 50%, 25%, and 12.5%) and a control IC25 Reproduction
+Analyte Group Parameter Method Units Conditions End Points Whole Fathead Minnow, Pimephales promelas, Larval Survival and Growth Test Pimephales promelas, (EPA, TUC) arval Survival and (EPA, TUC) Moderately Hard Synthet , IC25 Growth Effluent Toxicity Daphnid, Ceriodaphnia dubia, Survival and Reproduction Test EPA 1002.0 (EPA, 2002a) TUc five test dilutions (100%, 75%, 50%, 25%, and 12.5%) and a control IC25 Reproduction

-If either of the reference toxicant tests or the effluent tests does not meet all test acceptability criteria as specified in the test methods manual, the WET test must be resample and re-test within 14 days of receipt of the test results.
+If either of the reference toxicant tests or the effluent tests does not meet all test acceptability criteria as specified in the test methods manual, the WET test must be re-sample and re-test within 14 days of receipt of the test results.

-Data does not exist to support the development of a WET limit at this time, a target level of chronic toxicity of 2 TUc applies for the purposes of determining compliance with APDES Permit AK-005334-1, Section 1.4.3 (See Table 19.4).
+Data does not exist to support the development of a WET limit at this time; a target level of chronic toxicity of 2 TUc applies for the purposes of determining compliance with APDES Permit AK-005334-1, Section 1.4.3 (See Table 19.1.3).